-The Casablanca American School Board of Trustees is a group of dedicated volunteer members dedicated to carrying out the mission of CAS and the community it serves.
+The Casablanca American School Board of Governors is a group of dedicated volunteer members dedicated to carrying out the mission of CAS and the community it serves.

-Casablanca American School is governed by a Board of seven members, one of whom is always a representative of the US State Department Consulate in Casablanca.
-The director is an eighth, non-voting member.
+Casablanca American School is governed by a Board of eight members, one of whom is always a representative of the US State Department Consulate in Casablanca.
+The director is the eighth, non-voting member.